Buying a home

 What to look for before making an offer on a property

-Buying a home is one of the biggest decisions you will make in your life.
-One, two or three bedrooms?
+Buying a home is one of the biggest decisions you will make in your life, and there are going to be questions you will need to answer: One, two or three bedrooms?
 What area should you buy in?
 When is a good time to buy?

 If you have answered all of these questions and fallen in love with a property, here are some of tips to help you get through what comes next.